Jedway/whiskyGogglesApp/README.md

 - A live, hosted, ready-to-use version of this app is available 👉🏽
 <a href="https://whisky-goggles-production.up.railway.app/" target="_blank" rel="noopener noreferrer">Whisky Goggles Live app</a>

-- How it works:
+### How it works:
-OCR
+WhiskyGoggles is a web-based computer vision application that identifies whisky bottles from images.
+Users can upload photos or use their device's camera to capture bottle images.
+The app uses OpenCV's ORB feature detection to match bottles against a reference database and provides detailed information about identified bottles.
+It's built with Python/Flask backend, JavaScript frontend, and uses TailwindCSS for styling.

 Read more here: <a href="https://gist.github.com/Jedway/4c0a8c7b0a5c4ea48a96996ed6792634" target="_blank" rel="noopener noreferrer">Whisky Goggles app full documentation</a>

 ### Demo and Walkthrough
-- Watch the demo video of how the app works here:
+- Watch the demo video of how the app works here 👉🏽 <a href="https://www.youtube.com/watch?v=UB7IyDRQoRA" target="_blank" rel="noopener noreferrer">Whiskey Goggles App Demo</a>

 ## Prerequisites
 - Python 3.8+